TU-Amateur-Radio-Club/website/content/about.md

 Faculty Sponsor - Dr. Nathan Hutchins

+## Values

+KC5TU <a href="https://www.amateurradioinclusivitypledge.org">proudly makes the Amateur Radio Inclusivity Pledge</a> - striving to create an inclusive environment for all hams.

 ## History

 University of Tulsa Amateur Radio Club was re-chartered in March 2023, with the callsign KC5TU retrieved shortly after.